Back to fellos.app

 Turning Ticketing On

-3. Tick Sell tickets for this event.
+3. Flip the Sell tickets for this event toggle on.

 5. Click Save ticketing settings.